 North Northamptonshire

 § This page gives an overview of the North Northamptonshire local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ North Northamptonshire encompasses a mix of market towns, historic villages, and broad swathes of countryside.
 Kettering, with its cultural venues and Wicksteed Park, is one of the largest centres, while Corby has woodland surroundings and a history tied to the steel industry.
 Wellingborough sits along the River Nene, offering riverside walks and parks, and Rushden is noted for its lakes and retail hub.
 Smaller towns like Oundle and Thrapston retain strong historic character with stone buildings and traditional markets.
 The landscape is shaped by river valleys, rolling farmland, and country estates, with Stanwick Lakes and Rockingham Forest providing extensive natural habitats and outdoor attractions.
 Its combination of towns, waterways, and rural scenery makes North Northamptonshire a varied and distinctive area.

-The administrative boundary of North Northamptonshire can be viewed on OpenStreetMap: District Boundary of North Northamptonshire.
+The administrative boundary of North Northamptonshire can also be viewed on OpenStreetMap: District Boundary of North Northamptonshire.

 Key Facts about North Northamptonshire